UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_5.md

 **Mark:** Is it through the app?
 I don't think we have an app.
 So if you're using a Universe App, maybe send it to me because I don't think it's our app.
 Oh, the POAP.

 Yeah.
-It'S through the POAP app.
+It's through the POAP app.
 It's through POAP.
 But I think you have to DM the bot.

-**Algy:** To find the bot.

-**Mark:** You go to Universe category and then POAP claim.
-It looks like people are typing questions, so we'll extend this a little bit, we'll answer when Universe Marketplace sale of hopefully it's March 5 is the day Somnia probably has one of those high IQ brains, and that's why he asked good questions.
-Without question, Mark, that's a high IQ.
-People do.
-Someone's going to write history.
-It's going to be Somnia.
+You go to Universe category and then POAP claim.
+It looks like people are typing questions, so we'll extend this a little bit, we'll answer when Universe Marketplace sale of hopefully it's March 5.

-**Algy:** I met Somnia in real life I can confirm that he's chill.

-**Mark:** Jump 22 is having trouble with the POAP.
-I didn't have any trouble.
-I was good to claim, so maybe you're doing something wrong, homie, but maybe DM Zach and Zach may be able to help you.
-I don't even think there are 50 people in here, so there's no way.

 I think we're good.
 I think we're out of questions.
 So thank you, everyone, for coming and joining our space.
 Thank you for the questions.
 Thank you for taking the time to go and listen to us.
 We wish everyone a great week, and marketplace is going to be launched on March 5.

-**Tyler:** We appreciate you, wild noodles.
+We appreciate you, wild noodles.

-**Mark:** Thank you, sir.
+Thank you, sir! 💙

 **Algy:** Bye.
 Bye. 👋

-**Mark:** Bye, everyone. ✌️
+**Nick:** Bye, everyone. ✌️